zfett/attkzach.gay/_pages/index.md

 layout: default
 permalink: /
 ---
 Welcome to my website, my name is Zachary!
 I am a hobbyist web developer, graphic designer, and overall tech nerd.
 This website used to hold blog posts but I rarely have time to make them and social media does good enough to host my thoughts, so now it's an info-dump.
 Use this site to learn more about me, my projects, and where you can find me on the Net!
 As a note, this site collects no analytics of any kind, nor does it require JavaScript.
-It was made using Jekyll, HTML, CSS, and is currently hosted on Netlify, although I have future plans to host it locally.
+It was made using Jekyll, HTML, CSS, and is currently hosted on my home server running Ubuntu Server 22.04 LTS, using nginx and proxied through Cloudflare.

 ***